-Target action 4: Put an end to hunger in Australia
+Target action 4: Put an end to hunger in NSW

-Address food waste and food security together
+Food waste and food insecurity need addressing together

 Food insecurity is a complex issue with economic, social and health causes and results.
 It affects people from across the community and it's not always who you think.
 Many people experiencing food insecurity are employed but struggle to make ends meet.